duckietown/docs-opmanual_duckietown/book/opmanual_duckietown/13_traffic_lights_assembly.md

 ### SD-card image Preparation {#dt-ops-tl-prep status=ready}

 At hardware and software level, traffic lights are Duckiebots without wheels.
-In initializing the SD-card of your traffic light, treat is as if it were a Duckiebot: [](+opmanual_duckiebot#setup-duckiebot).
-Don't forget the `--compress` option for 16GB sd cards.
+In initializing the SD-card of your traffic light, follow the instructions [here](+opmanual_duckiebot#setup-duckiebot), with the extra step of using the option `--type traffic_light`.
+Also, WiFi configuration is ignored while initializing a traffic light.

 - For Robotarium users: since traffic lights are coupled to watchtowers, please use the watchtower setup: hostname : watchtowerXX